phac-nml/snvphyl-galaxy/docs/examples/escherichia-coli.md

   * **Coverage filtered** - SNV's located in low depth of coverage regions

-  * **mpileup filtered** -  SNV's determined to be invalid by the mpileup variant caller
+  * **mpileup filtered** -  SNV's determined to be invalid by the mpileup/bcftools variant caller

   * **Density filtered** -  SNV's located in high density regions of the genome